The I-CubeX Wi-microDig enables you to interface sensors wirelessly to your computer anywhere in the world.

 A variety of software is available from our website to apply the Wi-microSystem in your project - please check the Wi-microDig page, and browse our resource page for more solutions.
 Here's how to get started.

 Please note that to configure and use the Wi-microDig, you will need a Bluetooth interface for your computer that uses the WIDCOMM or Microsoft stack (Bluesoleil is not supported at this point).
 To get the maximum range of 400 m you will need a class 1 Bluetooth interface.
 The BluetoothAdapter has both these features.
-Need more battery power ?
-Try the BatteryPack-2000.
 Want to use the power grid instead of batteries ?
 Use the Wi-microGlobalAdapter.

 For a thumb-sized, faster and USB-cabled version (no MIDI interface needed) with actuator outputs, check out the USB-microSystem, that, together with the USB-microMIDICable can also send MIDI messages directly to your MIDI gear.